jtimonen/full-stack-open/README.md

-## Full stack open
+## Full stack open 2020

-Course exercises.
+My solutions to the course exercises.
+See https://fullstackopen.com/.